 - Credential types

 - default set to password and/or certificates

 - Set specific methods for collecting credentials

 - default set to 'request when needed' and save 'forever'

 - Connections

 - machine connection defaults to disabled

 - user connection defaults to 'auto connect'

 - Network profile usage

 - defaults to public

 - Authentication methods

 - defaults to no authentication and the policy-defined set when enabled

 - defaults to 'validate server certificate'

 - defaults to allowing fast session resumption

 - defaults to not requiring optional client user certificates

 - WiFi Association and Encryption methods

 - defaults to auto-detect at time of network profile creation.

-The administrator controls the end-user experience and allowed choices through the deployment of a distribution package (configuration) xml file.
-The distribution package xml file contains the following:
+The administrator controls the end-user experience and allowed choices through the deployment of a policy and a profile file.